Links on Android Authority may earn us a commission. Learn more.

 How to wipe an iPhone - a step-by-step guide

 No matter how well you look after your iPhone, there will eventually come a time when you need to factory reset it.
-Whether it’s a case of the phone not working optimally or you plan to sell it, good security and privacy dictate that you must erase the iPhone first to permanently destroy your personal data.
-It’s important that you know how to do this properly, so here is a detailed run-down on how to wipe your iPhone.
+Whether it’s a case of the iPhone not working optimally, a pesky virus, or you plan to sell it, good security and privacy dictate that you must erase the iPhone first to permanently destroy your personal data.
+It’s important that you know how to do this properly, so here is a detailed run-down on how to wipe your iPhone or wipe your iPad.

 If you know your Apple iCloud details, the fastest way to wipe your iPhone is to do it from the actual device itself.
 Go to Settings > General > Transfer or Reset iPhone > Erase all Content and Settings.
 On macOS, attach your iPhone with a Lightning cable, and follow on-screen instructions in Finder.
 On Windows, attach your iPhone with a USB cable, open iTunes, and follow on-screen instructions.
 In an emergency, you can also remotely wipe the phone using the Find My app on another Apple device.

 Erasing, wiping, and factory resetting an iPhone — is there really a difference?

 Many people get confused when they hear the words “erase,” “wipe,” and “factory reset” being said about an iPhone.
 But they are actually all the same thing.
 The act of wiping the phone’s contents, and putting it back to the state it was in at the factory, can be equally applied to all three phrases.

 So throughout this tutorial, we will be using all three phrases interchangeably.